Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 - You are about to run out of filament on Channel 1
 - You have set up Channel 2 with the exact same material, expecting the printer to automatically refill from it.

-However, when the filament on Channel 1 runs out, the printer may fail to recognize the absence correctly.As a result, it might trigger a filament jam error instead of recognizing a normal runout and switching to Channel 2.
+However, when the filament on Channel 1 runs out, the printer may fail to recognize the absence correctly.
+As a result, it might trigger a filament jam error instead of recognizing a normal runout and switching to Channel 2.

 If you're using the BMCU mainly for auto refilling purposes, we recommend the following setup: